Insolita/ucopy/README.md

 [![PyPI version fury.io](https://badge.fury.io/py/ucopy.svg)](https://pypi.python.org/pypi/ucopy/)

-Copy files from one or more directories to target directory with union mode;
+Default copy behavior offer to skip or replace files which names already existed in the target directory This script allowed to copy files from one or more directories at once to target directory with union mode;
-if file with same name present in destination directory than file will be renamed with unique suffix
+if a file with same name present in the destination directory, then the file will be renamed with a unique suffix

 Note:
    - symlinks are ignored